radleigh123/OBSIDIAN-Main-Hub-Public/TMP_HIST_ThenNow.md

 <br>

+**Cabeza de barangay** (head of barangay) which is under the Spanish reign
+> For the powers of the government were lodged in the king's representative, GG

-**Cabeza de barangay** (head of barangay) which is under the Spanish reign Yes it did say in 1935... till 1946 when the Philippines is under the administration of the United States.
+Yes it did say in 1935... till 1946 when the Philippines is under the administration of the United States.
 Leading up to today, where our country is now a sovereign and independent nation, our own government our own constitution, laws and etc.

 | <center>THEN</center>                                                                                                                                                     | <center>NOW</center>                                                                                                               |